spatie/laravel-model-flags/README.md

 User::notFlagged('myFlag')->get(); // returns all models without the given flag
 ```

 Though there are other usages, the primary use case of this package is to easily build idempotent (aka restartable) pieces of code.
-Image you should write an Artisan command that sends a mail to each user.
+Imagine you should write an Artisan command that sends a mail to each user.
 Using flags, you can make sure that if the command is cancelled half-way, in the second invocation, you'll only send a mail to users that haven't received one yet.

 ```php
 // in an Artisan command